Ease Of Use

 - Import the document directly from the word processor to be checked.

-- Directly write into Grammarly and use it as a writing program to see errors as you go.
+- Write directly into Grammarly and use it as a writing program to see errors as you go.

 - Install the Grammarly plugin directly into Word.
 This enables it to check and review as you write (note: not applicable on MS Word for Mac).